Process Control in the Modern Factory

 They can be robot-carried or pedestal-mounted, accommodating any process.
 Such flexibility is essential for large, complex operations or variable applications requiring quick line changeovers.
 Their capacity for 3D inspection also means they do not have to be error-proofed, further lowering the cost of ownership.

 Zero-contact operation avoids some of the potential pitfalls of other measurement methods.
 Zero-contact systems have no moving parts, relying primarily on metrology dimensional inspection software to execute the heavy lifting of the inspection process.
 On top of that, facilities can protect vision systems from harsh factory environments.

 Advantages on the Small Scale…

 Vision-based systems have a significant advantage with small, high-volume pieces.
-Unlike probe sensors, which can bend, scratch, or contaminate delicate parts, optical systems allow every single piece that passes through the sensor to be flawlessly checked for conformity.
-The constant stream of data from automated in-line inspection also opens new doors for detailed process control and up-to-the-second performance analysis.
+Optical systems flawlessly check every piece passing through the sensor for conformity, unlike probe sensors, which can bend, scratch, or contaminate delicate parts.
+The constant stream of data from automated in-line inspection also opens new doors for precise process control and up-to-the-second performance analysis.

 …And the Large Scale

-Non-contact dimensional inspection isn’t just limited to 2D systems either.
-3D dimensional inspection systems provide detailed process data even for intricate parts, delivering low-maintenance, and 100% reliable process control.
-For larger parts that would take significant time to measure offline, this is a game-changer.
-The same is true for surface inspection.
-Automating high-resolution profilometry allows for quality defect inspection while maintaining efficiency.
+Non-contact metrology dimensional inspection isn’t just limited to 2D systems either.
+3D dimensional inspection systems provide detailed process data for intricate parts, delivering low-maintenance and 100% reliable process control.
+This is a game-changer for larger parts that would take significant time to measure offline.

 In-line Visual Systems Meet +Vantage Engineering